Lightning2X/smt/Readme.txt

 2. Choose build and run at the bottom.

 You can start multiple clients to test out hosting:
+In the Level1 scene, set the ip address in the networkmanager to the ip that you want to connect to.
+(127.0.0.1 if you want to test both on the local pc)
-Run the build and choose server or host (Host is also a player, which we will probably use) Run another instance of the build and choose client instead.
+Run the build and choose server or host
+Run another instance of the build and choose client instead.
 (Can of course also be used in the editor)

 27/12/2022 Updated BaseScene
 [Interact items]